-It is necessary to communicate clearly about the effect of the description.
+It is necessary to communicate clearly the effect of the description.
 It’s always helpful to use complete sentences.
 It is a good practice to describe each problem separately instead of crumbling them altogether.
 Don’t use terms like “I think” or “I believe”.

 #6) Steps to Reproduce

-A good Bug report should clearly mention the steps to reproduce.
+The Bug report should clearly mention the steps to reproduce.
 These steps should include actions that may cause the bug.
 Don’t make generic statements.
 Be specific on the steps to follow.